upleveled/system-setup/linux.md

 27. Go back to GitHub, and go to your profile page by clicking on your avatar at the top right and selecting **Your profile**<br><br>
     <img src="./general-github-your-profile.png"><br><br>
     Copy the `github.com/...` URL in the address bar of your browser, for use in the next step.
-28. Open Dash and start Slack.
+28. Open the Dash and start Slack.
 Log in to the UpLeveled Slack.
 Send your GitHub profile URL to [Lukas](https://upleveled.slack.com/team/U026UPA0TKL).
 Also send your Google Account email address to Lukas (if you haven't already).
 29. <a name="specs"></a>Copy the following text, paste it in the terminal and hit return.<br><br>
     ```bash
     lshw -short